superlinked/superlinked/docs/reference/dsl/space/number_space.md

         negative_filter (float): This is a value that will be set for everything that is equal or lower than the min_value.
 It can be a float.
 It defaults to 0 (No effect)

-    Raises:
-        InvalidSpaceParamException: If multiple fields of the same schema are in the same space.
-            Or the min_value is bigger than the max value, or the negative filter bigger than 0
-        InvalidSchemaException: If there's no node corresponding to a given schema.

     Initializes the NumberSpace object.

     Attributes: